 2. Do Your Research

 You’ve come up with a solid list of child care providers that can serve you and your family.
 Time to do some research and refine your options.
 Prior to scheduling a tour, we suggest you explore the following areas through their website and/or your state’s child care licensing agencies.
 Jot down any questions that may arise during your research process to ask during your upcoming tour.
+As you do your research in finding child care providers that suit you and your child’s preference, make sure to also know their:

+- Licensing Report and Health and Safety Inspections.
 Licensing history, last visit by a state licensing agency, and what type of health and safety violations the program has been cited for are all public information.
 Explore more through your state’s child care inspections.

-Pursuing state-subsidized care?
+- QRIS Rating: Pursuing state-subsidized care?
 Learn more about the program of interest and if they are meeting quality standards by exploring their Quality Rating and Improvement System (QRIS) rating.
 Programs earn higher ratings as they meet more quality standards.
 QRIS is mandatory for licensed child care providers or for programs that receive state subsidies.

+- Testimonials.
 While you shouldn’t inform your decision solely based on the experience of others, it can be helpful to see what other parents in the community are saying about a center’s services.
 Any red flags can be directly addressed when you tour the prospective center.

 3. Schedule a Tour